deanthecoder/CrtTextBox/README.md

 2. Open the solution in your IDE.
 3. Build and run the project.

+### Using the `ShaderControl`

+1. Add `ShaderControl` to your AXAML.
+2. From the code-behind, set the `ControlSource` property to the UI control you wish to apply the shader to.
+3. Set the `FPS` property, which determines the frequency the source control is sampled.

+Custom `uniform` values can be passed into the shader code using `ShaderControl.AddUniform(name, value)`.

 ## Contribution and Improvements

 CrtTextBox is an open-source project, and contributions are welcome.
 If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request.
 Please note that this is a side project, so responses might not be immediate.

 ## Credits

-The CRT effect shader is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+The project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 ## Useful Resources